TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/opa/how-to-run-the-solution.md

 Typically at this point, we would cover a couple methods for running the solution.
 For instance, we might share a link to an online editor.
-If that isn’t available, sometimes we’ll even offer a way to run the solution locally on your PC.
-And, you can do that with Opa, but we’ve opted instead to run Opa using Docker.
+If that isn't available, sometimes we'll even offer a way to run the solution locally on your PC.
+And, you can do that with Opa, but we've opted instead to run Opa using Docker.

 ### But First, Lemme Explain Docker

 To give a small overview of Docker and containers, imagine a virtual machine that can boot up in less than a second, and the cost of provisioning, screwing up and starting from scratch, is negligible.
-(Disclaimer: it’s totally not like that, but let’s go with it.)
+(Disclaimer: it's totally not like that, but let's go with it.)

 I absolutely despise installing stuff, using it once or twice, and then forgetting about it.
-I rarely remember to uninstall such things, and you can never be too sure that it hasn’t spread it’s 1kB-sized temp/config files all over.
-That’s why I use containers.
+I rarely remember to uninstall such things, and you can never be too sure that it hasn't spread it's 1kB-sized temp/config files all over.
+That's why I use containers.

 Would you like to see what happens when you create a thousand random files in / ?
 Or how the system screws up when deleting /var ?
-Or even try out a fork-bomb (Disclaimer 2: It’s sorta dangerous in a container too)?
+Or even try out a fork-bomb (Disclaimer 2: It's sorta dangerous in a container too)?

 Well now you can!
 You can spin up a container with a fresh Ubuntu in it, toy around with it, and have it deleted upon exit.